 Door County Coffeehouse Tours

-In July of 2015, we made our first trip to Door County to cheer my youngest brother on as he participated in the Door County Triathlon.
+In July of 2015, we made our first trip to Door County, Wisconsin, to cheer my youngest brother on as he participated in the Door County Triathlon.
 Looking for something to do while he was out on the course, my daughter and I decided to find a coffee shop to stop in and visit as part of our annual "Door County Coffee Shop Tour."